 Sauna bathing increases your core body temperature, thus mimicking a mild fever.
-As a result, your immune system triggers the release of white blood cells, lymphocytes, neutrophils and interferons – all part of the body’s antiviral army, as I explain in more detail in my article about the benefits of infrared saunas.
+As a result, your immune system triggers the release of white blood cells, lymphocytes, neutrophils and interferons – all part of the body’s antiviral army.

-On the other hand, cold water exposure increases plasma concentrations of glutathione, an antioxidant that plays a key role in the proper function of t-cell lymphocytes and which activates natural killer (NK) cells, as I explain in my article about the benefits of ice baths.
+On the other hand, cold water exposure increases plasma concentrations of glutathione, an antioxidant that plays a key role in the proper function of t-cell lymphocytes and which activates natural killer (NK) cells.

-Combining both cold therapy and sauna bathing supports your immune system from different angles, thus making you more resistant to viral infections.
+Thus, combining cold therapy and sauna bathing supports your immune system from different angles, making you more resistant to viral infections.